k-mrz/k-mrz/README.md

 computer enthusiast and web developer.

 ## Experience
-- Responsive web desin with CSS
+- Responsive web design with CSS
 - interactive websites with Javascript
 - Modular web apps with React
 - dynamic web applications with PHP.